-Alistair holds a variety of Health & Safety qualification including the NEBOSH National General Certificate, is a fellow of the Royal Geographical Society, fellow of the Linnean Society, member of the European Resuscitation Council, lecturer at the Royal Geographic Society, National Geographic and current chair of the Expedition Providers Association (EPA).
+Alistair holds a variety of Health & Safety qualification including the NEBOSH National General Certificate, is a fellow of the Royal Geographical Society, fellow of the Linnean Society, member of the European Resuscitation Council, has lectured at both the Royal Geographic Society and National Geographic and is the current chair of the Expedition Providers Association (EPA).

-Alistair is also a guest lecturer at the Liverpool School of Tropical Medicine and is chief instructor of faculty at the Expedition Care Program.
+Alistair is also a guest lecturer at the Liverpool School of Tropical Medicine, sit's on the FPHC Expedition Medicine Working Group at the Royal College of Surgeons and is chief instructor of faculty at the Expedition Care Program.

 Recently he has been responsible for the development of a new Royal Life Saving Society (RLSS) qualification in expedition water safety management.
 Alistair regularly lectures on personal security awareness to groups and individual travellers.